CRModders/cosmic-mod-manager/apps/docs/contributing.md

 - [**Meilisearch**](https://github.com/meilisearch/meilisearch/releases/latest)
     NOTE: If you download the file from github and just place in `bin` folder, don't forget to give it executable permission.
 - [**Postgresql**](https://www.postgresql.org/download)
-    Use your package manager to install it if your package manager has the `postgresql` package is available in your distro's repo.
+    Use your package manager to install it if the `postgresql` package is available in your distro's packages repo.

 ## Setup